sesu0722/Unspupervised_machine_learning/README.md

 # Myopia Clusters

-In this assignment, I apply what I learned about unsupervised learning by fitting data to a model and using clustering algorithms to place data into groups.
+I apply what I learned about unsupervised learning by fitting data to a model and using clustering algorithms to place data into groups.
 Then, create a visualization that shares my findings.

 This activity is broken down into four parts: